 and upon agreement, for processing them for approval through the responsible organizations in each country.
 The THCs shall be permitted to develop a harmonized draft standard if no existing standards developer wishes to do so.The THC shall be permitted to establish Technical Harmonization Subcommittees (THSC) to address one or more related product standards within the scope of the THC.

-The THCs and THSCs shall be available for maintaining the harmonized standards and
+The THCs and THSCs shall be available for developing and maintaining the harmonized standards and

 processing revisions in cooperation with the SDOs as necessary.